 Sally Kornbluth, Pharmacology and Cancer Biology

-Sally Kornbluth is a cell biologist and the James B. Duke Professor of Pharmacology and Cancer Biology.
+Sally Kornbluth is a cell biologist and was the James B. Duke Professor of Pharmacology and Cancer Biology.
 She was appointed Duke University Provost on July 1, 2014.
-As the university’s chief academic officer, Kornbluth leads Duke’s schools and institutes, as well as admissions, financial aid, libraries, information technology and other facets of the university’s academic life.
-Her writing life includes not only disciplinary research, but also developing university documents such as the Duke Strategic Plan.
-Provost Kornbluth shares how her discipline shapes her writing life as an administrator and the joys and challenges of writing in a new context.
+As the university’s chief academic officer, Kornbluth led Duke’s schools and institutes, as well as admissions, financial aid, libraries, information technology and other facets of the university’s academic life.
+Her writing life includes not only disciplinary research, but also developing university documents such as the university's Strategic Plan.
+Provost Kornbluth shared how her discipline shapes her writing life as an administrator and the joys and challenges of writing in a new context.

 Jacqueline Looney, Senior Associate Dean for Graduate Programs and Associate Vice Provost for Academic Diversity